itsKinosu/AutoHide/README.md

 A short python script made to batch hide / unhide directories.
-Functions in the current working directory No pre-requisite required
+Functions in the current working directory.
+Project compiled via pyinstaller

 To use:
 The program will launch and create hidefile.txt to which you put the directories in lines 2 and below.